SeldonIO/seldon-core/docs-gb/installation/production-environment/kafka/README.md

 ### Self-hosted Kafka

-Seldon Enterprise Platform and Seldon Core 2 requires Kafka to implement data-centric inference Pipelines.
+Seldon Core 2 requires Kafka to implement data-centric inference Pipelines.
 To install Kafka for testing purposed in your Kubernetes cluster, use [Strimzi Operator](https://strimzi.io/docs/operators/latest/deploying).
 For more information, see [Self Hosted Kafka](/docs-gb/installation/learning-environment/self-hosted-kafka.md)